HathorNetwork/rfcs/README.md

 the core developers.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction Hathor is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the network and official libraries, so that all stakeholders can be confident about the direction Hathor is evolving in.